AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeValueRequirementType/Insert.md

 AttributeValueRequirementType.Insert Method (CAEXWrapper, Boolean)
 ==================================================================
-AutomationML 2.1 APIInserts the specified CAEX object in it's associated sequence.
+Inserts the specified CAEX object in it's associated sequence.
 The AttributeValueRequirementType defines the [UnknownTypeType][1], the [OrdinalScaledTypeType][2] and the [NominalScaledTypeType][3] as possible child elements.
 Only one of these types is allowed as a child.

   **Namespace:**  [Aml.Engine.CAEX][4]
   **Assembly:**  AML.Engine (in AML.Engine.dll)